jealouscloud/noaha.org/content/blog/tier-iii.md

 ### HELP NOT WANTED:

 - Follower ("I don't follow, but I will agree")
-- Poor contributors: Not able to seek
+- Poor contributors: Not able to seek own answers.
+Would do something wrong before they would ask for help.
-- Disinterested learners: If you aren't taking notes, we aren't taking you.
+- Disinterested learners: Please take notes.
 - Lost, won't tell you.
-- Dead eyes
-- Does not use git like a human
+- Does not use git to annotate audit trail
   - ~~Updated main.py~~
     - What for?
+A code format?
+Syntax/logic simplification?
   - ~~code refactor~~
-    - Cool: Why did you do this?
+    - Why did you do this?
+Are you prepping for another change?

 ---

-So you're the poor sop who they let into the tavern.
-You beat the quiz and sent you to the queue.
-It's a long queue, there's so much they didn't tell you.
+Imposter syndrome is a common experience in technical teams.
+I highlight here what is undesired because truly what we want is a team mate.

+---

+So.
+You passed the hiring trial and made it into our tavern.
+Shortly after, you're assigned to the queue.
+It’s a long one, and there’s a lot they didn’t tell you.
+Some of the cobwebs are older than your entire tenure.

 And you thought you could help.
 You can, just not like you thought.